-- 1. Providing mandatory training to all District staff to ensure they are fully informed on: - a.
+- 1. Providing mandatory training to all District staff to ensure they are fully informed on: - 1.
+Providing teachers instructional modules that may include, but not be limited to: - a.
 The warning signs of sexual abuse and sexual misconduct involving a child, including recognizing and reporting child sexual abuse, - b.
 Mandatory reporting requirements, - c.
 School District policies pertaining to sexual abuse and sexual misconduct, - d.
 Establishing and maintaining professional relationships with students, - e.
 Available resources for children affected by sexual abuse or misconduct, and - f.
 Appropriate follow-up and care for abused students as they return to the classroom setting. - 2.
 Providing students age-appropriate educational materials designed for children in grades kindergarten to twelve, inclusive, regarding child sexual abuse and assault awareness and prevention that may include, but not be limited to: - a.
 The skills to recognize: - i.
 Child sexual abuse and assault, - ii.
 Boundary violations and unwanted forms of touching and contact, and - iii.
 Ways offenders groom or desensitize victims. - b.
-Strategies to promote disclosure, reduce self-blame and mobilize bystanders. - c.
+Strategies to promote disclosure, reduce self-blame and mobilize bystanders.

+- c.
 Actions that child victims of sexual abuse and assault may take to obtain assistance. - d.
-Intervention and counseling options for child victims of sexual abuse and assault.
+Intervention and counseling options for child victims of sexual abuse and assault. - e.

-- e.
 Access to educational resources to enable child victims of sexual abuse and assault to succeed in school. - f.
 Uniform procedures for reporting instances of child sexual abuse and assault to school staff members.